revisit-studies/reVISit-studies.github.io/docs/designing-studies/config-generation/random-sample.md

 </TabItem>
 </Tabs>

-Next, we will generate the sequence, we will add a sub-sequence with random order of different colors for each speed:
+To generate the sequence, we create a random subsequence for each speed where the components are the varying colors at that speed.

 <Tabs>
 <TabItem value="python" label="Python">